WhiteHouse/buildmanager/README.md

 into your site's make build, see the section below [Tips for working with make files](#tips-for-working-with-make-files).

-### Manual configuration
+### Manual setup

   1. Set up a build.make file at the top-level of your repository.
-Drush make will use this to set up your site.
+Drush Make will use this to (re)build your code base.

-  1. Set up config for your own site build in buildmanager.example.yml, following one of the exampe config files provided.
-This includes:
+  1. Set up config for your own site build in buildmanager.example.yml, following one of the exampe config files included with Build Manager.

+### (Re)Build!

-  1. Do this:
+Do this:

         cd /path/to/my-site-repo
         drush buildmanager-build --message="Update example distro to 7.x-1.3 with drush subtree"

         # If you have multiple config files, you can skip the prompt and specify
         # which config to use like this:
-        drush bmb ./drushsubtree.mysite.yml --message="Update example distro to 7.x-1.3 with drush subtree" -v
+        drush bmb drushsubtree.mysite.yml --message="Update example distro to 7.x-1.3 with drush subtree" -v

 ### Developers

- Implement the following hooks to extend Build Manger with your own Drush projects (see working examples for all of these in Drush Subtree):
+ Implement the following hooks to extend Build Manger with your own Drush projects (also see documentation in buildmanager.api.php and see working examples for all of these in [Drush Subtree](https://github.com/whitehouse/drushsubtree)):

-   - hook_buildmanager_build($make_info, $build_config, $commands), alter
-     $commands object to add prebuild and postbuild commands.
-Returning anything aborts build.
+   - hook_buildmanager_build, add/update prebuild and postbuild commands or
+     abort build
-   - hook_buildmanager_build_options(), return addtional options to include in buildmanager-build (implement this if your implementation of hook_buildmanager_build uses options not already provided by buildmanager-build)
+   - hook_buildmanager_build_options, return addtional options to include in buildmanager-build
-   - hook_buildmanager_configure($config), insert yourself into the
-     `buildmanager-configure` interactive prompt, return altered $config to be stored in buildmanager.config.yml
+   - hook_buildmanager_configure, insert your extension into the `buildmanager-configure` interactive prompt to generate additional config to be stored in buildmanager.config.yml
-   - hook_buildmanager_parse_error_output($output)

- @todo buildmanager.api.php
+   - hook_buildmanager_parse_error_output, when commands fail, do something

 Tips for working with make files
 --------------------------------

 Build Manager is a simple wrapper around Drush Make for working with build files.
-A "build" file is drush make file that kicks off a drush make build for a Drupal site codebase.
+A "build" file is drush make file that kicks off a Drush Make build for a Drupal site codebase.
 (Drupal distros on drupal.org usually include several make files.
 The build file is the one named: build-myprofile.make.)